Tuesday, August 30

 • Wood Duck

 2. Ducks are omnivores.
-Omnivore means that they eat both vegetation and meat.
+Omnivores means that they eat both vegetation and meat.
 Ducks eat grasses, aquatic plants, seeds, insects, worms, small crustaceans, and other vegetation.

-3. One of the biggest ducks is the male Muscovy duck.
+3. One of the most enormous ducks is the male Muscovy duck.
 The male Muscovy duck can grow to about 30 inches long or more.
 The male Muscovy duck can weigh up to 15 pounds.

-4. The little Green-winged Teal is one of the smallest types of duck.
-It can grow to about 15 inches long and weigh up to one pound, maybe a little more or a little less.
+4. The little Green-winged Teal is one of the most minor types of duck.
+It can grow to about 15 inches long and weigh up to a pound, more or less.

 6. A baby duck is called a duckling.
 A male duck is called a drake.
 A female duck is called a hen.

-7. Female ducks make nest near the water, but in a very sheltered area of vegetation.
-Some ducks make nest on the ground, a hole in a tree, and many other places.
+7. Female ducks nest near the water but in a very sheltered area of vegetation.
+Some ducks nest on the ground, a hole in a tree, and many other places.

 8. Ducks are both nocturnal and diurnal.
 They are active during both night and daytime hours.